10 Amazing Midwest Road Trips [2025]

 The first major stop on this leg of the trip is Springfield, the capital of Illinois and also home to Abraham Lincoln’s Presidential Library and Museum.

-From there, continue on through Bloomington and down to St. Louis, where you can see the iconic Gateway Arch and visit the famous Budweiser Clydesdales at the Anheuser-Busch Brewery.
+From there, continue on through Bloomington and down to St. Louis, where you can see the iconic Gateway Arch.

 End your trip with a visit to the charming neighborhood of Soulard, known for its historic buildings and vibrant nightlife.